RMS earthquake risk models help manage complex and varied seismic risk across Asian countries with a history of significant loss events.

 Asia Earthquake Risk

 Earthquake risk in Asia is extremely varied and depends on the tectonic setting within each individual country.
-The highest hazard regions are either underlain by subduction zones, including Indonesia, the Philippines, Japan, Guam, and New Zealand, or along collision plate boundaries such as northern India and southwest China.
-Lower seismic risk is generally located away from the tectonic plate boundaries including Australia, Thailand, Vietnam, South Korea, southeastern China, and southern India, but some regions have a significant component of plate motion on complex active fault systems, including China, Taiwan, Japan, Sulawesi (Indonesia), and New Zealand.
+The highest hazard regions are either underlain by subduction zones, including Indonesia, the Philippines, Japan, Guam, and New Zealand, or along collision plate boundaries such as northern India and southwestern China.
+Lower seismic risk is generally located away from the tectonic plate boundaries, including Australia, Thailand, Vietnam, South Korea, southeastern China, and southern India, but some regions have a significant component of plate motion on complex active fault systems, including China, Taiwan, Japan, Sulawesi (Indonesia), and New Zealand.

 The tectonics for Asia are fairly complex and driven by the collision of the Pacific and Philippine Plates with the Eurasia and Indo-Australia Plates.
-In general, the Pacific Plate is pushed beneath the other plates producing major subduction zones from Japan to Guam to New Zealand.
+In general, the Pacific Plate is pushed beneath the other plates, producing major subduction zones from Japan to Guam to New Zealand.
 The Philippine Plates are subducted beneath Japan and the Philippines.

 Asia has a long history of strong, damaging earthquakes and tsunamis.
 Future events in Asia have the potential to impact insurers' profitability in this important emerging market.